protozis/LBM_CYMB/README.md

 There are 4 types of results generated by program.

-#### DEBUG_FILE (Recommended)
+#### DATA_FILE (Recommended)
-Usually the file path defined in `DEBUG_FILE` is used to collect all kind of text-based data.
+Usually the file path defined in `DATA_FILE` is used to collect all kind of text-based data.
 By default, `BC_print` will print all kinetic parameters of all objects in the following format:
 ```
 #[obj][time][force][acc][vel][dsp][pos]
 0 0.000000 10946785.783500 0.000000 2958.925152 0.000000 58.211965 0.000000 0.000000 0.00000 0 180.000000 135.000000